lidiascudiero/graphrag_/README.md

 ### Hybrid Decoding & Graph Traversal Simulation
 *   **Access the Streamlit Dashboard:** `[ Streamlit Cloud Link ]`
-*   **Real-Time Simulation:** Observe the generation process as the agent processes your query across two branches (Vector + Graph) and synthesizes a compliance report distinguishing SHALL and SHOULD requirements.
+*   **Real-Time Simulation:** observe the generation process as the agent processes your query across two branches (Vector + Graph) and synthesizes a compliance report distinguishing SHALL and SHOULD requirements.
-*   **Interactive Subgraph Visualization:** View the local ego-graph generated for your query using the Pyvis visualizer to verify how requirements cross-reference each other.
+*   **Interactive Subgraph Visualization:** view the local ego-graph generated for your query using the Pyvis visualizer to verify how requirements cross-reference each other.
-*   **Explainability Trace (Vector vs Graph):** Inspect the dedicated comparison tab to see exactly which "Seed Nodes" were triggered by the vector search, and which hidden normative dependencies were successfully "Discovered" via topological expansion.
+*   **Explainability Trace (Vector vs Graph):** inspect the dedicated comparison tab to see exactly which "Seed Nodes" were triggered by the vector search, and which hidden normative dependencies were successfully "Discovered" via topological expansion.

 ## Key Achievements
-*   **Dual-Layer Retrieval Engine:** Successfully merged lexical search with topological traversal to capture hidden normative cross-references entirely missed by flat vector spaces.
+*   **Dual-Layer Retrieval Engine:** merged lexical search with topological traversal to capture hidden normative cross-references entirely missed by flat vector spaces.
-*   **Structural Metadata Injection:** Engineered an ingestion pipeline that injects section IDs directly into vector chunks, completely preventing the "orphaned requirements" issue during graph building.
+*   **Structural Metadata Injection:** engineered an ingestion pipeline that injects section IDs directly into vector chunks, completely preventing the "orphaned requirements" issue during graph building.
-*   **Automated Graph Extraction:** Built a deterministic parser (Regex + NetworkX) capable of extracting nodes and edges directly from vector chunks without manual annotation.
+*   **Automated Graph Extraction:** built a deterministic parser (Regex + NetworkX) capable of extracting nodes and edges directly from vector chunks without manual annotation.
-*   **Explainability & Grounded Retrieval:** Replaced absolute "zero hallucination" concepts with strict Grounded Retrieval mechanisms.
+*   **Explainability & Grounded Retrieval:** replaced absolute "zero hallucination" concepts with strict Grounded Retrieval mechanisms.
 Integrated UI components to trace every LLM assertion back to the exact ECSS standard, distinguishing between semantic hits and topological discoveries.
-*   **Built-in LLMOps:** Implemented a lightweight telemetry logger to track latency, retrieved graph nodes, and user queries for continuous system evaluation.
+*   **Built-in LLMOps:** implemented a lightweight telemetry logger to track latency, retrieved graph nodes, and user queries for continuous system evaluation.

  ## Future Roadmap and Extensions

 To further scale the architecture and enhance its capabilities for enterprise aerospace environments, the following extensions are considered for future releases:

-*   **Scalable Graph Infrastructure:** Migration from the in-memory `NetworkX` topology to a dedicated, persistent Graph Database (e.g., **Neo4j** or **Memgraph**).
+*   **Scalable Graph Infrastructure:** migration from the in-memory `NetworkX` topology to a dedicated, persistent Graph Database (e.g., **Neo4j** or **Memgraph**).
 This will allow the ingestion of cross-agency standards (e.g., NASA, MIL-STD, ISO, DO-178C) pushing the node count beyond 100k+ while maintaining low-latency traversal.
-*   **Multi-Modal RAG (Vision & Tables):** Aerospace standards heavily rely on decision trees, flowcharts, and compliance tables.
+*   **Multi-Modal RAG (Vision & Tables):** aerospace standards heavily rely on decision trees, flowcharts, and compliance tables.
 Integrating Vision-Language Models (VLMs) and advanced document parsers (like `LlamaParse` or `Unstructured`) will allow the graph to map visual and tabular dependencies alongside textual requirements.
-*   **Agentic Compliance Workflows:** Transitioning from a single-prompt hybrid retrieval to a multi-agent architecture (using **LangGraph** or **CrewAI**).
+*   **Agentic Compliance Workflows:** transitioning from a single-prompt hybrid retrieval to a multi-agent architecture (using **LangGraph** or **CrewAI**).
 A specialized *Retrieval Agent* could navigate the topology, while a *Critique Agent* cross-checks a user's provided System Design Document against the retrieved ECSS baseline to flag compliance gaps.
-*   **Automated Compliance Matrix Export:** Implementing a downstream pipeline to automatically generate, populate, and export industry-standard Verification Control Documents (VCD) or Requirements Traceability Matrices (RTM) in `.xlsx` or `.csv` formats directly from the chat interface.
+*   **Automated Compliance Matrix Export:** implementing a downstream pipeline to automatically generate, populate, and export industry-standard Verification Control Documents (VCD) or Requirements Traceability Matrices (RTM) in `.xlsx` or `.csv` formats directly from the chat interface.
-*   **Advanced Entity Extraction (NER):** Augmenting the current deterministic Regex parser with a hybrid extraction pipeline using lightweight NLP models (e.g., `spaCy`, `GLiNER`).
+*   **Advanced Entity Extraction (NER):** augmenting the current deterministic Regex parser with a hybrid extraction pipeline using lightweight NLP models (e.g., `spaCy`, `GLiNER`).
 This will build a richer semantic ontology, allowing the graph to map abstract requirements to specific physical entities (e.g., linking a *SHALL* constraint directly to a *Hardware Component* or *Software Interface*).

 ## Tech Stack
 *   **Data Engine:** Python, NetworkX, ChromaDB